JSBmanD/docs/pages/resources/postback-macros-and-functions.md

 The following macros represent the data points associated with TUNE specific parameters converted to Branch formatting for continued used.

+[block:callout]
+{
+  "type": "info",
-!!! info "Created vs Pre-existing"
+  "title": "Created vs Pre-existing",
-	This table contains only macros that had to be **created** in order to map TUNE data to Branch.
-For TUNE data points that could be mapped directly to pre-existing Branch data points, please refer to the tables above.
+  "body": "This table contains only macros that had to be **created** in order to map TUNE data to Branch.
+For TUNE data points that could be mapped directly to pre-existing Branch data points, please refer to the tables above."
+}
+[/block]

 | **Branch Macro**                                                                                                                                                                                                                            | **TUNE Macro**                            | **Definition / Returned Values**                                                                                                              |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|